dpjanes/homestar-coap/README.md

-# homestar-coap
+# homestar-template
-IOTDB / HomeStar Controller for COAP Devices
+IOTDB / HomeStar Controller for CoAP

+THIS IS JUST A STUB - needs to do the actual work still